ViperSLM/GHHelper/README.md

 # GH Helper Script
 This is a Windows Batch-based utility to help assist with mod development for Guitar Hero World Tour.
-In it's current form, it is focused on custom venue mod development as well as compiling node script and/or converting script syntaxes. *(ROQ -> QBC)*
+In it's current form, it is focused on custom venue mod development as well as compiling node scripts and/or converting script syntaxes. *(ROQ -> QBC)*

 # How to use
 In order to fully use this script, you'll also need GHSDK and it's prerequisites set up on your computer, especially Node.JS.